Davey Johnson: New York Mets

 Johnson took over the Mets in 1984, a team that had not won a pennant since 1973.
 He became the first National League manager to win at least 90 games in each of his first five seasons.
 The highlight of his time with the Mets was winning the 1986 World Series against the Boston Red Sox.

 Years later, he summed up his approach to managing by saying, "I treated my players like men.
 As long as they won for me on the field, I didn't give a flying fuck what they did otherwise."
 The 1983 team had won 68 games, but talent was showing for a potential winner with rookie Darryl Strawberry.
 A trade to acquire Keith Hernandez and Johnson's decision to suggest bringing up Dwight Gooden helped turn them into a winner of 90 games for the 1984 season.
-Gary Carter was acquired before that year, and the Mets won 98 games the next year, but it was only good enough for another second-place finish (three games behind St. Louis).
+Gary Carter was acquired in December 1984, and the Mets won 98 games the next year, but it was only good enough for another second-place finish (three games behind St. Louis).
 The 1986 team won 108 games, which was the best in the majors.
 It was only the second time the Mets won 100 games in a season, with the other time being 1969.

 The Mets won 92 games the following season, but they fell three games short of matching St. Louis.
 The next year, they won 100 games to win the division.
 The NLCS ended with a seven-game loss to the Los Angeles Dodgers, which turned on a loss in Game 4 after winning two of the first three games.

 Johnson had a bitter feud with general manager Frank Cashen.
 When the Mets struggled early in the 1990 season, starting the season 20–22, Johnson was fired.
 He finished with a record of 595 wins and 417 losses in the regular season and 11 wins and nine losses in the postseason.
 He is the winningest manager in Mets history and was inducted into the Mets Hall of Fame with Cashen, Strawberry, and Gooden on August 1, 2010.